India's aviation watchdog pulls up SpiceJet over safety lapses

 By Aditi Shah

-NEW DELHI, July 6 (Reuters) - India's aviation regulator has issued a warning notice to SpiceJet Ltd SPJT.NS after a review of recent incidents by the watchdog showed "poor internal safety oversight and inadequate maintenance actions".
+NEW DELHI, July 6 (Reuters) - India's aviation regulator has issued a warning notice to SpiceJet Ltd SPJT.NS after a review of recent incidents by the watchdog showed "poor internal safety oversight and inadequate maintenance actions" by the airline.

 The Directorate General of Civil Aviation (DGCA) said that a review of several incidents involving SpiceJet's planes since April 1 showed that "the aircraft either turned back to its originating station or continued landing to the destination with degraded safety margins".

+In one incident, the side windshield outer pane of its Bombardier BBDb.TO Q400 aircraft cracked mid-flight.
+In the second case, SpiceJet was forced to divert its Boeing BA.N 737 plane to Karachi in neighbouring Pakistan due to an indicator light malfunctioning.
+Both planes landed safely.

-"The review transpires that poor internal safety oversight and inadequate maintenance actions (as most of the incidents are related to either component failure or system related failure) has resulted in degradation of the safety margins," the DGCA said in its letter.
+"The review transpires that poor internal safety oversight and inadequate maintenance actions has resulted in degradation of the safety margins," the DGCA said in its letter in which it has given the airline three weeks to respond.

-The airline has been given three weeks to respond to the regulator's warning notice before any action is taken.

-The letter dated July 5 was made public by India's civil aviation ministry on Twitter on Wednesday.
+"From the above it may be deducted that SpiceJet has failed to establish a safe, efficient and reliable air service," the watchdog said in its letter dated July 5 which was made public by India's civil aviation ministry on Twitter on Wednesday.

+SpiceJet, whose shares fell to their lowest since March 2020 in morning trade, said it is committed to ensuring a safe operation for its passengers and crew.

+"We have been regularly audited by DGCA.
+All our aircraft were audited a month ago by the regulator and found to be safe," the company said, adding that all its flights are conducted in compliance with aviation regulations.

 ((aditi.shah@tr.com; +91-11-4954 8023, +91-11-3015 8023; Reuters Messaging: twitter: @aditishahsays))